- Apply to UW

-There will be two types of allocations: start-up or educational allocations, and large computing allocations.
-Requests for the use of the Wyoming portion of NWSC computational resources should address challenging science problems in the atmospheric and related sciences requiring capability computing, contribute to cross-disciplinary research in the geosciences and Earth System sciences, and help attain the goals of fostering substantive scientific and computational collaborations between UW and NCAR, EPSCoR state, or front-range researchers.
+There are two types of allocations: start-up or educational allocations, and large computing allocations.
+Requests for the use of the Wyoming portion of NWSC computational resources should address challenging science problems in the atmospheric and related sciences requiring capability computing, contribute to cross-disciplinary research in the geosciences and Earth System sciences, and help attain the goals of fostering substantive scientific and computational collaborations between UW and NCAR, EPSCoR jurisdictions, or front-range researchers.

-The next Large Allocation requests for resources are due November 22, 2013.
-Awards will be made in mid-June, with projects able to start by early July.
+The next Large Allocation requests for resources are due January 09, 2023.
+Awards will be made by February 14, 2023, with projects able to start in February 2023.

 All large computing allocations will be reviewed by the Wyoming Resource Allocations Panel (WRAP).
 Large computing proposal requests for the use of WNA must:

 If a proposal has been peer-reviewed and has received an NSF or other Federal agency grant, then it will be deemed to have scientific merit.
 Proposals funded by a Wyoming State agency are subject to review processes conducted by UW and the State agency and, if approved for funding by the State agency, will be deemed to have scientific merit.

 Requests without merit-reviewed support will have their scientific merit reviewed by the allocation committee, in addition to the computational merit.
 If the WRAP co-chairs feel the WRAP does not have sufficient expertise in the field in question, the WRAP co-chairs shall solicit external reviews of the science to determine scientific merit.